Categories: Business

 3. Customers:

-Customers are the main for any business to keep going.
+Customers are the main force for any business to keep going.
 It is customers who get their services and products from businesses and are interested in the progress of a business.
 Thus, customers are an important type of stakeholder group.
 They make conscious efforts to meet the expectations and needs.

 4. Community: